 Statistical experimental design, a.k.a. design of experiments (DoE) is the methodology of how to conduct and plan experiments in order to extract the maximum amount of information in the fewest number of runs (saving resources).
 In this section we describe different techniques to achieve that.

-This section will introduce the student to use the techniques of operations research for systems analysis for making quantitative decision in the presence of uncertainty through their representation in terms of queuing models.
+This section will introduce the student to use the techniques of operations research for systems analysis for making quantitative decision in the presence of uncertainty through their representation in terms of queuing models and simulation.

 Introduction to probability

 At the end of this activity the Student must be comfortable with using basic set notation and terminology.
 Also the Student must be capable of write down the sample space for simple experiments, including sampling with replacement (such as tossing coins or rolling dice), sampling without replacement, and Bernoulli trials with stopping rules.
 Also the Student must be capable of calculate probabilities in straightforward instances of the above types of experiment.
 Objectives:1 Contents:

 Estimation, in the framework of statistical inference, is the set of techniques with the aim of give an approximate value for a parameter of a population from data provided by a sample.
 From the different methods that exist (point estimate, estimate intervals, or Bayesian estimation) we focus on the point estimate.
 Objectives:1 Contents:

 The main objective of the activity is to know the procedures associated with the analysis of variance (ANOVA terminology in English) and when is useful to be applied.This activity also introduces MANOVA, as a technique useful when there are two or more dependent variables.
 Objectives:1 Contents:

 Linear regression is a mathematical method that models the relationship between a dependent variable Y, independent variables Xi and a random term.
 This section will examine this method and explain its applicability from different examples.
 Objectives:1 Contents: